CT Electric Rates: Compare Energy Rates in Connecticut - EnergyBot

 After authorizing a switch to a new energy provider, you will receive a confirmation email with the plan details and start date.
 It’s very important to review the plan you authorized and confirm the new start date.
 The transition to a new supplier will be seamless…you won’t even notice until you get the electricity bill the next month.

 Each type of plan has its respective pros and cons.
-As a Connecticut customer, it’s important to understand the two types of plans before signing up for an electricity plan for your home or business.
+As a Connecticut customer, it’s important to understand the two types of plans before signing up for an electric plan for your home or business.
+In Connecticut, consumers have the choice of electric suppliers while still being serviced by specific public utility delivery companies like the United Illuminating Company (UI).

 Fixed-Rate Electricity Plans